 After we've issued your offer, we'll email you with a username and invite you to activate your account.
 More information is available on our webpages:

 When you have accepted your Conditional or Unconditional offer, you can apply online for University accommodation.
 You can find more information, and view the full range of accommodation available for postgraduates, on our webpages:

 If you'll need a visa to study in the UK, you can find more information about when and how we'll arrange your CAS on our CAS Application webpages:

 This page also includes links to further information about the visa application process.

 If you've accepted your Unconditional offer, we'll email you with pre-registration information about four weeks before the start date of your course.
 You can also access pre-registration tasks via your MUSE account.

-If you have not received your pre-registration email by three weeks before your course starts, please contact us at email@example.com.
+If you haven't received your pre-registration email by three weeks before your course starts, please contact email@example.com.